Rmodgil120/AutoShutdown/README.md

   - Cancel Shutdown button to stop the automatic shutdown procedure

 # How to download it?
-You can download the base version through the releases menu or via the link give on the TOP of the readme.
+You can download the base version through the releases menu or via the link given on the TOP.
   - Download the exe file on your system
   - Run it!